 We begin at the American Tin Cannery Antique Mall at 125 Ocean View Blvd., Pacific Grove, near the Monterey Bay Aquarium.
 Owners Karen and Ben Valles represent 27 dealers with items dating from 1700 to the present.

 Upon entering the second-story shop, one sees a colorful array of juke boxes: an eye-popping 2009 nostalgia CD juke boxand one from the Guadalajara Bar in Gonzales, circa 1953.
 Next to them is a sitdown 25-cent slot machine.
-"I'm not allowed to let it pay off in this part of California,"

 "They're just old-fashioned ipods," she said.
 "You crank them up and listen to your music."
 Several of the record layers boast large, colorful horns to magnify the sound.
 She says she just can't keep them in stock - she sold about 40 of them last year.
 "The buyers get 100 needles and 30-75 records to play," she said.
 "And the machines carry a one-year warranty."
 Naturally, she won't reveal her source.
 Trade secret.